syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 soundAnnotation.Color = New PdfColor(Color.Red)

-'Set the pdf sound icon.
+'Sets the pdf sound icon.

 soundAnnotation.Icon = PdfSoundIcon.Speaker

-'Add this annotation to a new page.
+'Adds this annotation to a new page.

 page.Annotations.Add(soundAnnotation)

-'Save the document to disk.
+'Saves the document to disk.

 document.Save("SoundIcon.pdf")